rancher/rancher.github.io/os/contributing/index.md

 [RancherOS Vagrant Repo]: We've created an easy way to spin up RancherOS using [Vagrant]({{site.baseurl}}/os/getting-started/docs).

-If you have any updates to our documentation, please fork the `gh-pages` branch in our main [RancherOS Repo](https://github.com/rancherio/os) and contribute to that branch.
+If you have any updates to our documentation, please make any PRs to our [docs repo](https://github.com/rancherio/rancherio.github.io).

 ### Bugs